Pi4IoT/Single_Board_Computer/ESP8266/shower/README.md

 <img src="https://user-images.githubusercontent.com/36192933/57177256-cdcb1680-6e62-11e9-8a13-db00b81c8379.png" width="350">

-* The following part is implemented in the C doe:
+* The following part is implemented in the C code:
 * Interrupt when a high is on GPIO pin 5
 * Deep Sleep mode
 * wake up function